Orders, decorations, and medals of Kyrgyzstan

 The Ak-Shumkar Medal of a Hero of the Kyrgyz Republic.

 State awards of the Kyrgyz Republic include the orders, decorations, and medals in Kyrgyzstan.
 They consist of military and civil decorations that are bestowed by various agencies of the government.

+Brief history

+In April 2026, President Sadyr Japarov signed the law On State Awards, Honorary Titles and State Prizes of the Kyrgyz Republic", introducing reforms to the Kyrgyz honours system, among which the number of awards was halfed from 46 to 22.

 Titles

 Hero of the Kyrgyz Republic

 The title of Hero of the Kyrgyz Republic is the highest state award in the country.